-The Defense Commissary Agency’s online shopping/curbside pickup service, known as CLICK2GO, became available to Fort Eustis Commissary shoppers March 1.
+The Defense Commissary Agency’s popular online shopping/curbside pickup service known as CLICK2GO became available to Naval Air Station Oceana, Virginia, shoppers June 3.

-Utz Quality Foods, LLC is voluntarily recalling a specific expiration date code of its Bachman Twist Pretzel product because it may contain an undeclared milk allergen, according to a recall notice from the Defense Commissary Agency’s food safety office sent Feb.
-26.
+The Coca-Cola Company is voluntarily recalling a limited quantity of Suja Organic Kombucha products that may be contaminated with foreign matter, according to a recall notice from the Defense Commissary Agency’s food safety office sent May 23.

-Nature’s Path Foods is voluntarily recalling specific EnviroKidz cereal because they may contain undeclared gluten allergens, according to a Department of Defense All Food and Drug Activity message sent Feb.
-16.
+Conagra Brands, Inc. is voluntarily recalling approximately 2.9 million pounds of frozen P.F.
+Chang’s frozen entrees because they may contain milk, a known allergen that is not declared on the product label, according to a Department of Defense All Food and Drug Activity message sent May 5.

 Five months after our New Year’s resolutions to eat and live healthier, the Healthy Lifestyle Festivals begin later this month at commissaries worldwide to help reaffirm any lagging resolve.